 In 2017, the Department of Health and Human Services constructed a study that found a $63 billion positive fiscal impact from refugees over a 10-year period.
 Read the internal study published on the New York Times website.

 Executive Order Explained

 President Trump’s executive order addressing United States refugee resettlement and immigration policy has created significant confusion for refugees, other visa applicants/holders, and resettlement agencies.
 The information presented in our blog post will help you understand the direct implications of the executive order.
 Please note that this information is not legal advice but instead provides the best answers LSS/NCA and our national affiliate, LIRS, can provide at this time.
 The impact of the executive order may change depending on a variety of legal and political factors.

-Information and details about the implications of the Supreme Court Decision are coming soon.
+Information and details about the refugee cap set by President Trump are coming soon.
 Please check back for more details.